dmolitor/modeltuning/README.md

 [![pkgdown](https://github.com/dmolitor/modelselection/workflows/pkgdown/badge.svg)](https://github.com/dmolitor/modelselection/actions)
 <!-- badges: end -->

-The goal of `modelselection` is to provide common model selection and tuning utilities in an intuitive manner.
-Specifically, I want something that is lightweight (so not `mlr3`) and doesn’t force you to adopt a whole new modeling paradigm (so not `tidymodels`).
+The goal of `modelselection` is to provide a few common model selection and tuning utilities in an intuitive manner.
+I want something that doesn’t require me to adopt a whole new modeling paradigm.
 Also, I want the provided functionality to be very type agnostic and be able to work with data frames, standard dense matrices, and `Matrix` sparse matrices.
-Finally, I want it to be easily distributable (It’s built on top of the `future.apply` package) and I want to have full control over it 😉.
+Finally, I want it to be easily distributable (It’s built on top of the `future.apply` package).

 ## Installation